alhqlearn/REEXPLORE/README.md

 **NB:** `--core_fragment` may be left out if you don't want to change the core fragment.

 ### Acknowledgements
-We would like to acknowledgement the following works,
+We would like to acknowledge the following works,

 https://github.com/Sunojlab/Transfer_Learning_in_Catalysis